Warrlo History, Family Crest & Coats of Arms

 Early Notables of the Warrlo family (pre 1700)

-.
-At the Restoration, Whalley, with his son-in-law, General William Goffe, escaped to North...
-Another 124 words (9 lines of text) are included under the topic Early Warrlo Notables in all our PDF Extended History products and printed products wherever possible.
+Another 134 words (10 lines of text) are included under the topic Early Warrlo Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Warrlo family to Ireland